Third-Party Sexual Harassment Policy

 SCOPE:

-This policy applies to everyone outside the organization including vendors, patrons, contractors, partners, and any other people we are connected to or do business with.
+This policy applies to everyone outside the organization, including vendors, patrons, contractors, partners, and any other people we are connected to or do business with.

-OPL aims to protect every employee, intern or volunteer regardless of level, function, seniority, status or protected characteristics like race, color, religion, gender, gender expression, age, national origin, disability, marital status, or sexual orientation.
+OPL aims to protect every employee, intern, or volunteer regardless of level, function, seniority, status, or protected characteristics like race, color, religion, gender, gender expression, age, national origin, disability, marital status, or sexual orientation.

 DEFINITION:

-Sexual harassment is defined by the federal Equal Employment Opportunity Commission (EEOC) as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when, for example: a) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment, b) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individuals, or c) such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile or offensive working environment.
+Sexual harassment is defined by the federal Equal Employment Opportunity Commission (EEOC) as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when, for example: a) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment, b) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individuals, or c) such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.

 Sexual harassment can be physical and/or psychological in nature.
-Sexual harassment can happen in-person, over the phone, via email, or through other online applications.
+Sexual harassment can happen in person, over the phone, via email, or through other online applications.
 An aggregation of incidents can constitute sexual harassment even if one of the incidents considered on its own would not be harassing.

 POLICY & PROCEDURES:

 It is not the intent of OPL to regulate the social interactions or relationships freely entered into by employees on their own time.
 However, OPL strictly prohibits sexually unacceptable or improper behavior and all employees have the right to work in a safe environment free from sexual harassment.
-Moreover, if an investigation reveals the existence of conduct thought to be a violation of state or federal criminal law, the case will also be referred to appropriate law enforcement authorities if the reporting employee has not already taken this action.

 Employee